Written by: Jen Hale and Susanna Coit

 Pressure on Anagnos and Perkins to respond was mounting.
 Anagnos had familial ties to Perkins founding Director Samuel Gridley Howe, whose prior achievements educating another deafblind student 50 years before, were being obscured by Anagnos and Sullivan.
 Later, in 1980, Perkins’ director Edward J. Waterhouse reflected that Sullivan, Anagnos, and Perkins had all become internationally known thanks to their education of Helen Keller, and the threat to their reputations made such an investigation “probably unavoidable” (Waterhouse, 20).
 Waterhouse also suggested that perhaps Keller was likely not the target, but rather Sullivan (Herrmann, 83).

 When the similarities between Helen’s “Frost King,” and Margaret T. Canby’s “The Frost Fairies” came to the attention of Anagnos, Keller remembered him to be “deeply troubled” but she felt that he believed her “at first” (Keller, “The Story,” 64).
 He addressed the controversy in the Perkins Annual Report for the year 1891, by including a full-page note.
 It stated that “the story by Helen Keller, entitled ‘King Frost,’ is an adaptation, if not a reproduction of, ‘Frost Fairies,’ which occur in a little volume, ‘Birdie and his Fairy Friends,’ by Margaret T. Canby published in 1873” (Anagnos, 94).
 In this note, he reiterates the explanation that Hopkins must have read it to Keller.
 (This note is available online in the digitized copy of the Annual Report available on the Internet Archive.)
-This same “Note” was published in the “Editorial Notes” of the March 1892 issue of the Mentor (also available on the Internet Archive) (“Editorial Notes,” 117-118).
+This same “Note” was published in the “Editorial Notes” of the March 1892 issue of the Mentor (“Editorial Notes,” 117-118, available on the Internet Archive).
 The Mentor’s “Editorial Notes” also include a summary of the controversy and the findings from an investigation.
 A statement from the school was also included in the April 1892 issue of Annals of the Deaf (available on the Internet Archive).

 Anagnos changed his mind however when an unnamed Perkins teacher told him about a conversation she had with Keller, which she transcribed.
 In that conversation, she stated that Keller had admitted that Sullivan had read her the story (“Miss Sullivans Methods,” 293).
 In her autobiography, The Story of My Life, Keller stated that this conversation had taken place but, “something I said made her think she detected in my words a confession” and that this would turn Anagnos against her and Sullivan (Keller, “The Story,” 64).
 This letter from the teacher was included in Miss Sullivan’s Methods: A Comparison between her reports to the Perkins Institution and the Statements made in the Volume entitled “The Story of my Life” by Helen Keller.
 Joseph Lash, the author of Helen and Teacher, proposes that the manuscript, typewritten around 1900, was an attempt to prove Sullivan was the one who had read Canby’s book to Keller (Lash, 142-143).
 (The manuscript is digitized and available on the Internet Archive.)